International Civil Aviation Organization: List of secretaries general

-List of Council Presidents
+List of council presidents

 Environment

 Emissions from international aviation are specifically excluded from the targets agreed under the Kyoto Protocol.
 Instead, the Protocol invites developed countries to pursue the limitation or reduction of emissions through the International Civil Aviation Organization.
 ICAO's environmental committee continues to consider the potential for using market-based measures such as trading and charging, but this work is unlikely to lead to global action.
 It is currently developing guidance for states who wish to include aviation in an emissions trading scheme (ETS) to meet their Kyoto commitments, and for airlines who wish to participate voluntarily in a trading scheme.

 Emissions from domestic aviation are included within the Kyoto targets agreed by countries.
 This has led to some national policies such as fuel and emission taxes for domestic air travel in the Netherlands and Norway, respectively.
 Although some countries tax the fuel used by domestic aviation, there is no duty on kerosene used on international flights.

 ICAO is currently opposed to the inclusion of aviation in the European Union Emission Trading Scheme (EU ETS).
 The EU, however, is pressing ahead with its plans to include aviation.

 ICAO has been called "flawed and biased in favour of the industry" by Jo Dardenne, the manager for aviation at Transport & Environment.

 Carbon Offsetting and Reduction Scheme for International Aviation

 On 6 October 2016, the ICAO finalized an agreement among its 191 member nations to address the more than 1000 million tonnes of carbon dioxide emitted annually by international passenger and cargo flights.
 The agreement will use an offsetting scheme called CORSIA (the Carbon Offsetting and Reduction Scheme for International Aviation) under which forestry and other carbon-reducing activities are directly funded, amounting to about 2% of annual revenues for the sector.
 Rules against 'double counting' should ensure that existing forest protection efforts are not recycled.
-The scheme does not take effect until 2021 and will be voluntary until 2027, but many countries, including the US and China, have promised to begin at its 2020 inception date.
+The scheme did not take effect until 2021 and will be voluntary until 2027, but many countries, including the US and China, have promised to begin at its 2020 inception date.
 Under the agreement, the global aviation emissions target is a 50% reduction by 2050 relative to 2005.
 NGO reaction to the deal was mixed.